Glen E. Conrad: Federal judicial service

 On April 28, 2003, President George W. Bush nominated Conrad to become a United States District Judge of the United States District Court for the Western District of Virginia.
 "I felt like I had done just about all I could do with the responsibilities I had," Conrad told the Roanoke Times.
-The United States Senate confirmed Conrad in an 89-0 vote on September 22, 2003.
+The United States Senate confirmed Conrad on September 22, 2003 by an 89–0 vote.
 Conrad received his commission on September 24, 2003.
-He served as Chief Judge from 2010-2017.
+He served as Chief Judge from 2010–2017.
 He assumed senior status on December 11, 2017.

 Fourth Circuit nomination under Bush

-On May 8, 2008, President George W. Bush nominated Conrad to the United States Court of Appeals for the Fourth Circuit, to fill the seat of H. Emory Widener, Jr., who had taken senior status in July 2007 (Widener died in September 2007).
-Bush had previously nominated William J. Haynes, II and E. Duncan Getchell, but both nominations failed after opposition from Democrats and some Republicans.
+On May 8, 2008, President George W. Bush nominated Conrad to the United States Court of Appeals for the Fourth Circuit, to fill the seat of Hiram Emory Widener Jr., who assumed senior status in July 2007 (Widener died in September 2007).
+Bush had previously nominated William J. Haynes II and E. Duncan Getchell, but both nominations failed after opposition from Democrats and some Republicans.
 Conrad's nomination to the Fourth Circuit expired upon the end of President Bush's presidency in January 2009.